 An applied project is a project that must be completed and documented before graduation There is some flexibility in the nature of each student's Applied Project.
 It can be a research paper where students must introduce a research problem, conduct a relevant literature review, describe the methodology, and then conduct research, or, create a project as a solution to that problem.
 They would then evaluate the research results, or the project - all in a written document.
 The research sequence of GTD 505 and GTD 506 is designed to prepare students for this culminating experience.
-There is room, however, for a variety of other options, including a research proposal for funding, a publishable paper, or a multimedia project such as film documentary or other audio visual exploration and demonstration of concepts, research, and development practices.
+There is room, however, for a variety of other options, including a research proposal for funding, a publishable paper, or a multimedia project such as film documentary or other audio-visual exploration and demonstration of concepts, research, and development practices.

 Applied Projects must be relevant to the subject areas of Global Technology and Development, and therefore must address in some way the global context, the factor of technology, and social, economic, cultural or political development.
+The GTD Resource site offers examples of completed applied projects, as well as quidelines for the applied project: https://sites.google.com/asu.edu/gtdinternalsite-working/home?pli=1&authuser=1.